pbsnsriya/COAI/README.md

 Welcome to COAI!
 This guide will walk you through setting up and using our powerful AI-driven Course Outcome analysis tool.
 Follow these steps to get started.

 ## Youtube Link
-https://youtu.be/8D9Q4fgBRAw?si=v3pnAS2FIFR6tKJR
+you can view the model working here in the video, A demo instance. https://youtu.be/8D9Q4fgBRAw?si=v3pnAS2FIFR6tKJR

 ## Website link
-https://pbsnsriya.github.io/COAI/
+Responsive website representing our Ideology. https://pbsnsriya.github.io/COAI/

 ---